 Today a long line of stalls selling all types of food and drink filled the promenade and more of the Loch Lomond Shores development.
 In some years vendors travel from as far away as France to sell their sausages and other delicacies.

-There are many hot food outlets of all sorts and music is provided by a programme of bands set up on a stage with nearby seating.
+There are many hot food outlets of all sorts and music is provided by a series of performers set up on a stage with nearby seating.

 After watching the haggis eating competition (as you do) we noted the large number of Segways for hire and also the popularity of the boat trips on offer.

 Loch Lomond Shores itself is an interesting place.
-Opened in 2002 a collection of upmarket retail outlets (Jenners, Hawkshead, Thorntons, Edinburgh Woollen Mill, Ashtins Aromatics and Loch Lomond Jewellers to name but a few) form one side of an attractive terrace with the waters of the loch lapping at the other.
-There is also a Sea Life Centre with the unusual attraction of a walk through tank with sharks swimming in it.
+Opened in 2002 a collection of upmarket retail outlets (House of Fraser, Hawkshead, Thorntons, Edinburgh Woollen Mill, Ashtins Aromatics and Loch Lomond Jewellers to name but a few) form one side of an attractive terrace with the waters of the loch lapping at the other.
+There is also a Sea Life Centre with the unusual attraction of a walk-through tank with sharks swimming in it.
 It has proved popular with children who bring their sleeping bags to camp out for the night in the centre of the tank whilst sharks and other sea creatures swim all round them, staring out through the thick glass.